SethSmigelski/under-the-weather/README.md

 Adjust the number of days shown in the extended forecast row, from 2 to 6 days.

 **Extra Details:**
 Selecting this option will **display 'Feels Like' and wind** (direction and speed) information beneath the primary display.
 This setting adds nuance to the current weather conditions display.

+**Sunrise & Sunset:** This setting allows you to display the local sunrise and sunset times for the location, which is useful for planning outdoor activities.
+Choose to show the times in a 12-hour (e.g., 6:30 AM) or 24-hour (e.g., 18:30) format.

+**Weather Alerts:** When enabled, the widget will display any active severe weather alerts (e.g., thunderstorm warnings, flood advisories) issued by official authorities for the specified location.
+This provides critical, at-a-glance information for your visitors.

 **Display Timestamp:**
 Indicates the time elapsed since the weather data was last updated from the source.
 This option helps readers see how recently the weather widget obtained its information.